-- for each feature type, the geometry WKTs that are to be used in its representation - for each WKS, the feature instances to which it contributes - for each feature instance, the WKSs that contribute to its extent - for each WKS, the structured list of corners which specify it - for each corner, the WKSs to which it contributes
+- for each feature type, the geometry WKTs that are to be used in its representation - for each WKS, the feature instances to which it contributes - for each feature instance, the WKSs that contribute to its extent - for each WKS, the structured list of corners which specify it - for each corner of an envelope, the WKSs to which it contributes

 2.7.8.
-Spatial Reference System
+Coordinate reference System

-We introduced the notion of a Spatial Reference System at the end of Section 2.6.
-Here, as there, we are treating a Spatial Reference System as a real world fact.
-A good example is a wellmonumented point-of-beginning used by a surveyor.
-The point-of-beginning, together with the tools and rules for surveying, enable one to attach coordinates to every point of interest in a project.
-The points of interest are precisely the "corners" needed for the geometric construction of the geospatial extent of any feature recognized by the project.
-A commonly used Spatial Reference System is a datum, including a horizontal datum and a vertical datum, but there are others, such as linear reference systems.
+The OpenGIS® Abstract Specification Volume 5: Topic 5: Features We introduced the notion of a Coordinate reference System at the end of Section 2.6.
+Here, as there, we are treating a Coordinate reference System as a real world fact.
+A good example is a well-monumented point-of-beginning used by a surveyor.
+The point-ofbeginning, together with the tools and rules for surveying, enable one to attach coordinates to every point of interest in a project.
+The points of interest are precisely the coordinates needed for the geometric construction of the geospatial extent of any feature recognized by the project.

-Because the introduction of a Spatial Reference System is central to the notion of a project world, the methods for traversing the Community Interface between the Dimensional World and the Project World are named for the actions relating to it.
-Invoking the method codify causes points in the Dimensional World to obtain their Spatial Reference System coordinates or parameters.
+Because the introduction of a Coordinate reference System is central to the notion of a project world, the methods for traversing the Community Interface between the Dimensional World and the Project World are named for the actions relating to it.
+Invoking the method codify causes points in the Dimensional World to obtain their Coordinate reference System coordinates or parameters.
 Invoking the method localize removes the coordinates and recovers points in correct relative positions.